angular/angular/aio/content/guide/build.md

 ### Configure environment-specific defaults

-Using the Angular CLI, start by running the below [generate environments command](cli/generate#environments-command) to create the `src/environments/` directory and configuring the application project to use these files.
+Using the Angular CLI, start by running the [generate environments command](cli/generate#environments-command) shown here to create the `src/environments/` directory and configure the project to use these files.

 <code-example format="shell" language="shell">